Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

-Before you sign, get a contractor on a site walk with the lease in hand.
-A 30-minute walk can save five-figure surprises in mechanical, structural, or work-letter scope you didn't know to negotiate.
+Before you sign, get a contractor on a site walk with the lease draft in hand.
+A 30-minute walk can flag five-figure surprises in mechanical, structural, or work-letter scope you didn't know to negotiate.
 Most operators arrive at the lease with a lawyer reviewing the legal terms and nobody reading the construction implications — that's where the budget hits land.
+(Quick note: this article is construction planning guidance from a contractor's perspective, not legal advice.
+Lease language varies by landlord and market.
+Review your specific lease terms with a commercial real-estate lawyer before signing.)

-This is the contractor's lens on a Toronto or GTA restaurant lease: what the build-out cost depends on, which lines in the work letter quietly push tens of thousands onto your side of the ledger, and which hidden clauses your contractor should flag before pen meets paper.
-Legal advice still belongs with a commercial real-estate lawyer — this article is about the construction side of the deal, not the law.
+This is the contractor's lens on a Toronto or GTA restaurant lease: what the build-out cost depends on, which lines in the work letter quietly push thousands onto your side of the ledger, and which hidden clauses your contractor should flag before pen meets paper.
+The goal is to walk into the negotiating table with a clear picture of mechanical capacity, construction risk, and a checklist your contractor and lawyer can divide between them.

 Once the offer-to-lease is signed, leverage drops fast.
 The window where you can still push back on landlord-delivered scope, the tenant improvement allowance (TIA), or a restoration clause is the few days between term sheet and signature.